Fort National: Later developments

 In 1848 the government added a wall pierced for small arms that encircled about three-quarters of the fort.
 The wall was intended to protect the fort against infantry attack from the land or by troops landed on the rocks on which the fort stands.
 The engineers also added a small bastion in front of the gate.
 This gave the fort a total area of about 4000 square metres.

-In 1906 the fort received recognition as a historic building.
+In 1906 the fort received recognition as an historic building.
 However, in 1927 the government sold the fort to a private buyer.

 World War II

 The German army took control of the French coast from Cap Frehel to Saint-Malo by the end of June 1940.
-In 1942 work on fortifying Saint-Malo sped up as Hitler's Atlantic Wall project took form.
+In 1942, work on fortifying Saint-Malo sped up as Hitler's Atlantic Wall project took form.

 On 6 August 1944, the allies bombed Saint-Malo, which was still under German occupation.
 The next day the German commander imprisoned 380 men from St. Malo in the fort as hostages.
 The prisoners remained there for six days, where allied shellfire killed 18 of them on the night of 9 to 10 August.
-Food ran out on 11 August, and on 13 August 150 old men and women joined the existing prisoners.
+Food ran out on 11 August, and on 13 August, 150 old men and women joined the existing prisoners.
 However, that evening, the Germans permitted all the prisoners to leave during an hour-long truce.

 The American 83rd Infantry Division was responsible for the liberation of Saint Malo, including Fort National.
 The fort itself was liberated on 16 August, but not till after allied shellfire had damaged it.
 The fort was later restored in accordance with Vauban's original plans.